Workspace projects are authored using a combination of DataCamp's Workspace and Teach Editor products.

 Uploading your Workspace to GitHub

 Your project lives in a GitHub repo that will be created by the Content team.
-During development, all edits you make to your project will be in the development branch (please do not navigate to or make any edits to the master branch, either within the Teach Editor or in GitHub).
+During development, all edits you make to your project will be in the development branch.

 • To add your Workspace into the Teach Editor you need to navigate to your project's GitHub repo and ensure you are in the development branch.